Main Electrical Service

 • Camera/sensor outlets: Low-draw security and automation devices.

-• GFCI protection: Use GFCI breaker at panel (not GFCI outlet).
-Since first outlet in chain is ceiling-mounted, breaker-based protection avoids ladder access for reset.
+• GFCI protection: GFCI breaker at panel (not GFCI outlet) — the first outlet in the chain is ceiling-mounted, so breaker-based protection avoids ladder access for reset.
+Breaker on hand (2026-06-22).

-• Wiring topology: Ceiling run with wall drops - run 12/2 NM-B along ceiling through opener and cord reel boxes first, then drop down to front wall outlets from nearest ceiling box.
-Minimizes wire runs and simplifies routing through open joists.
+• Wiring topology: Ceiling run with wall drops — run 12/2 NM-B along the ceiling through the 3 opener boxes (across the front of the ceiling), then drop down to the front-wall outlets from the nearest ceiling box.
+Minimizes wire runs through the open joists.
+Outlet count on this circuit: 3 GDO + 4 front-wall (2-gang) + camera/sensor ≈ 8–9 boxes on one 20A breaker, well within load.

 • Lift-bay support (1× 20A): Two WR duplexes, one near each lift column, for diagnostics lights/fans separate from the lift’s 240V feed.